 Almost any patient can get an IUD.

 - The Copper IUD can be inserted up to 5 days after unprotected intercourse.

 - The Copper IUD is the most effective option for patients of any weight.
 Levonorgestrel pills, like Plan B One-Step®, may be less effective if a patient weighs over 165 pounds, and the ulipristal acetate pill, ella®, may be less effective if a patient weighs over 195 pounds.
-The Copper IUD maintains effectiveness at all weight ranges.
+The Copper IUD maintains effectiveness in all weight ranges.

-How can a clinic start offering the Copper IUD as EC?
+How can a clinic begin offering the Copper IUD as EC?

-Provider and staff awareness and education about the IUD as EC is an important initial step to offering this EC method.
-Several studies found that many providers, particularly those outside of reproductive health specialties, were unaware of the Copper IUD as an EC option.
-These studies also found that providers were less likely to offer IUDs as EC compared to EC pills, even if they already provided the Copper IUD in clinic.
+Provider and staff awareness and education about the IUD as EC is an important initial step to offering patients this EC method.
+Several studies found that many providers, particularly those outside of reproductive health specialties, were unaware that the Copper IUD was an option for emergency contraception and as a result, that providers were less likely to offer IUDs as EC compared to EC pills, even if they already provided the copper IUD in clinic.